cw-ec/reports_creation/README.md

 To run the reports creation tool follow the following steps:

 1.)
-Open the command line and use the cd command to navigate to the root folder of thisa directory.
+Open the command line and use the cd command to navigate to the root folder of this directory.

 2.)
-Type a command to run the tool using the following formula: python <tool_name.py> <path_to_workflow.json>
+Type a valid command to run the tool using the following formula:
+        python <tool_name.py> <path_to_workflow.json>
     - python refers to the python environment the project requirements were installed with.
-Should this keyword not work you can replace it with the path to the correct python.exe file.
+Should this keyword not work you can replace it with the path to the python.exe file associated with your desired environment.
     - <tool_name.py> refers to the name of the python file you want to run.
 These files can be found in this projects root folder.
     - <path_to_workflow.json> this refers to a path to the workflow json file described in the prior section.

 3.)
-Once the command is created hit enter to run it
+Once the command is created hit <kbd>⏎ Enter</kbd> to run it.

+4.)
+If the command was valid the tool should run.
+It should produce a series of messages to give you an indication on where it is in the process as well as a timestamp for when that process started.
+There are three types of messages that can appear in the console:
+    - INFO: Informational messages on the current action the tool is performing
+    - WARNING: Something occurred that was outside the normal parameters of the tool but did not inhibit processing.
+An example of the common warning for this tool is No data available for the specified FED.
+    - ERROR: Something occurred that was significant enough to inhibit processing.

 Another method that can be used is to create a .bat file containing the above command.
 This can be used to chain several workflows together as needed.
+An example .bat file called 'example.bat' can be found in the workflows folder as a guide for creating your own custom .bat files.

 Each report requires certain datasets to be present in the data folder in order for the report to be produced.
 The table below shows the report and the required datasets (as csv's).
 Ensure that the data is present for the specific FED's needed